YahooArchive/mojito/docs/dev_guide/reference/mojito_cmdline.rst

 - ``default`` - This archetype is run if no command line archetype option is specified.
   It is a happy medium between ``simple`` and ``full``.
 - ``full`` - Provides the most comprehensive configuration and code for applications.
-- ``hybrid`` - Creates a hybrid HTML5 application that can be plugged into a Cocktails Runtime project.
+- ``hybrid`` - Creates a hybrid HTML5 application that can be plugged into a future component of Cocktails that will allow HTML5/JavaScript applications to access the features of native devices.

 .. _mj_cmdlne-testing: